All Episodes

 You do a great impression.

-Anyway, I tried.
+Anyway, I try.

 What's on your mind today, my friend?

-Well, first I just wanted to say thank you for taking my call and thanks for all you do to expose the truth.
+Well, first, I just wanted to say thank you for taking my call, and thanks for all you do to expose the truth.

 And I wanted to build on an idea that Linda threw out last Friday.